chuanqisun/spacemouse-anywhere/README.md

 - **Walk mode**: use SpaceMouse to manipulate camera and look around.
 - **Object mode**: use SpaceMouse to manipulate selected object, independent of other objects in the scene.
 - **Button binding**: bind SpaceMouse buttons to commands in SketchUp.
+- **6-DOF**: Add support for rolling left/right and gravity suspension

 ## Disclaimer